garylzimmer/Gnome-Depot/README.md

-# Magic-Shop
+# Gnome Depot
-A magic item shop management tool designed for use in tabletop games.
+A item shop management tool designed for use in tabletop games.
 Since it's written in C#, Requires Windows and Newest .Net Framework!
 For the latest binary file, click "releases"